-- SB 946 (2018, Sen. Lara) – Decriminalizes street vending, encouraging entrepreneurship and access to goods.
+- SB 946 (2018, Lara) – Decriminalizes street vending, encouraging entrepreneurship and access to goods.

-- Prop 15 (2020) – The “Schools and Communities First” initiative reclaims $12 billion dollars each year for education and essential services by requiring large commercial property owners to pay their fair share of taxes.
+- Prop 15 (2020) – The “Schools and Communities First” initiative would have reclaimed $12 billion dollars each year for education and essential services by requiring large commercial property owners to pay their fair share of taxes.
 California YIMBY is a member of the Executive Committee.

-- Prop 16 (2020) – Ends California’s ban on affirmative action, which will make race-conscious housing justice remedies more feasible.
+- Prop 16 (2020) – This initiative would have ended California’s ban on affirmative action, which would have made race-conscious housing justice remedies more feasible.